govau/style-manual/content/capitals/body.md

 <br>
 <article class="sm-basic-example">
 <h4>Examples</h4>
-The Australian Capital Territory includes Jervis Bay.
-The territory’s total area is more than 2000 square kilometres.
+<p>The Australian Capital Territory includes Jervis Bay.
+The territory’s total area is more than 2000 square kilometres.</p>

-The South Australian Government initiated the project … The state government will meet regularly to review progress.
+<p>The South Australian Government initiated the project … The state government will meet regularly to review progress.</p>

-Responsibility has been delegated to the states and territories.
+<p>Responsibility has been delegated to the states and territories.</p>

-… under federal–state arrangements.
+<p>… under federal–state arrangements.</p>
 </article>